ldavis-sd/permops/PITCHME.md

 * Permaculture

 ---
-## Site Reliability Engineering
-* An evolution of 'sysadmin' or 'devops' positions
+## Tech Infrastructure
+* For me, it's everything between developer workstations and
-* Design and implement computing infrastrucutre, with an eye towards fault tolerance and minimizing human intervention for routine work.
+* SREs design and implement computing infrastrucutre,
+  * prioritize fault tolerance and minimize human intervention
-* Increased focus on programming and automating with code

 ---
 ## Permaculture
-* Originally a portmanteau of 'Permanent Agriculture', but later retconned to 'Permanent Culture' to highlight the importance of human systems
+* Permanent + Culture
 * Invented by Bill Mollison and Geoff Lawton, a pair of ecologists from Austrailia

 ---
 ## Discovering Permaculture
 * Answer to the frustration of the 2016 political cycle
-* Pushed myself  After the 2016 election, I felt that I wanted to push myself to create a constructive and positive vision for the future
+* I wanted to push myself to create a constructive and positive vision for the future
-* Started volunteering more, and eventually stumbled upon the Permaculture community online
+* Eventually stumbled upon the Permaculture community online
-* The more I looked into it, the more I liked

 ---
 ## What did I like?
-* Systems Thinking
+* Fosters Systems Thinking
 * Humility before complexity
 * The belief that complexity is tractable
 * Value action, but not for its own sake
-* Culture of learning and vanguardism.
+* Culture of learning and vanguardism
 <!-- * When you value good design and decreasing toil, that pushes you to collaborate with others, and that encourages yourself and others to push the state of the art forward.  -->

 ---